Trump wary of halting Saudi arms sales over journalist

 Under U.S. law, major foreign sales of military equipment can be blocked by Congress.
 There is also an informal process in which key lawmakers can put “holds” on arm sales.

-Trump sealed a $110 billion deal for U.S. companies to sell arms to Saudi Arabia on his maiden foreign trip as president in May 2017.
+Trump, who sealed a $110 billion deal for U.S. companies to sell arms to Saudi Arabia on his first foreign trip as president in May 2017, said Washington was looking into the disappearance and working with Turkey and Saudi Arabia.

-Separately, the U.S. State Department spokeswoman said the Saudi ambassador to Washington was on his way back to the kingdom and the United States had told him, “We expect information upon his return.”
+Separately, the U.S. State Department spokeswoman said the Saudi ambassador to Washington was heading back to the kingdom and the United States had told him, “We expect information upon his return.”

-Global pressure has mounted on Saudi Arabia, a close U.S. ally and a leading oil exporter, about the disappearance of Khashoggi, who entered the consulate to get documents for his planned marriage.
-His Turkish fiancée, Hatice Cengiz, who was waiting outside, said he never re-appeared.
+Global pressure has mounted on Saudi Arabia, a U.S. ally and leading oil exporter, about the disappearance of Khashoggi, who entered the consulate to get documents for his planned marriage.
+His Turkish fiancée, Hatice Cengiz, who waited outside, said he never re-appeared.

+In an Arabic-language tweet on Thursday, Cengiz wrote of her anguish, saying, “It’s as if I’m living between life and death, between sky and land, between heaven and hell ...
+I die everyday a thousand times.”

-In the interview, Trump said the United States was working with Turkey and Saudi Arabia, adding, “We have investigators over there.”
+In an interview with the Fox News “Fox & Friends” program, Trump said the United States was working with Turkey and Saudi Arabia, adding, “We have investigators over there.”

 However, three U.S. law enforcement sources said that because Khashoggi is not an American citizen and disappeared outside the country, the FBI has no automatic jurisdiction to get involved in the case and could only become involved if requested by a foreign government such as Turkey.

 Senior U.S. officials, including Trump’s senior adviser and son-in-law Jared Kushner, have spoken with Saudi Crown Prince Mohammed bin Salman about the disappearance.
-Kushner and the crown prince have forged a close relationship.

 Trump made Saudi Arabia his first foreign stop as president but in recent weeks has appeared to sour a bit on Riyadh, complaining about the cost of American support for the Saudi military and about oil price increases.